krishudev/Rishu_Kumar_CSE-AIML1_TranslateX/README.md

 # TranslateX

-TranslateX is a web app for real-time text translation across 10 languages using the Google Translate API.
+TranslateX is a dynamic web application designed for seamless real-time text translation, supporting 10 languages through the powerful Google Translate API.
+With a user-friendly interface built using React and styled with Tailwind CSS, it offers context-aware translations, automatic language detection, and file-based translation for .txt files.
+TranslateX ensures fast, reliable, and accessible translation services, making it ideal for users seeking efficient multilingual communication.
+Perfect for personal, educational, or professional use, this app delivers a smooth and responsive experience across devices.

 ---